felixschlechte2/RL_project_fast_and_FOURIERous/README.md

 - SIMBA (...)

 In the archive folder, you can find older versions of our code.
-Detailed descriptions will bei provided in th respective folders.
+Detailed descriptions will be provided in the respective folders.

+Our implementation of SAC (and therefore all of te other algorithms) is based on [this](https://github.com/pranz24/pytorch-soft-actor-critic/tree/master) implementation.

 [Gif mit unserem besten Agent vs strong opp?]